ananfito/ananfito/README.md

 👋 Hi, I’m Anthony (@ananfito).
-My day job is a mathematics teacher, but I'm studying to be a programmer.
+I'm currently employed as a mathematics teacher, but I'm studying to be a programmer.
 I have experience with data analytics & front-end web development in Python, R, and HTML/CSS.
 I'm looking to connect with others to learn and grow as a developer.
 You can view my projects & certifications on my portfolio website at [https://ananfito.github.io/](https://ananfito.github.io/).
 Happy coding!

 📫 How to reach me:
  - email: [ananfito@gmail.com](mailto:ananfito@gmail.com)